 a) The Trip to Al-Taif

-In illustrating this theory let us examine the Prophet’s story surrounding his trip to al-Ta’if, which took place during the 10th year after the first revelation of the Qur’an.
-For many years Quraysh (Muhammad’s own tribe who rejected him) had been disrupting the Prophet’s attempts for Da’wah: making blockades and obstacles, actions of intimidations, mistreatments and harassments.
+In explaining this theory let us examine the Prophet’s story surrounding his trip to al-Ta’if, which took place during the 10th year after the first revelation of the Qur’an.
+For many years Quraysh (Muhammad’s tribe who rejected him) had been disrupting the Prophet’s attempts for Da’wah: making blockades and obstacles, actions of intimidations, mistreatments, and harassments.
 Quraysh also tortured and killed some of his companions and labeled him as a fool, magician, and liar.
 They even barred people from speaking to him, including travelers who entered Mecca for business or other purposes.
-All these evil acts were committed to deter the Prophet from continuing his teachings.
+All these evil acts were committed to deterring the Prophet from continuing his teachings.

-It was customary in Arabia that when a major issue of concern was addressed, the nobles of the concerned tribe would be involved or at least visible at the scene.
-Traveling or leaving one’s hometown was one of these important matters.
+It was customary in Arabia that when a significant issue of concern addressed, the nobles of the concerned tribe would be involved or at least visible at the scene.
+Traveling or leaving one’s hometown was one of these critical matters.

 The genius of the Prophet shines out as he walked out of his home with his servant Zaid ibn Harithah, then known as the son of Muhammad, without his wife or daughter or any of his companions, not even a camel or a horse to carry the travel gear.

-This simple and ordinary staging, in the least, would send a message to Quraysh’s watching eyes that Muhammad was out for a casual stroll, which warrants no major concern to further monitor his movements.
+This ordinary and straightforward staging, at the least, would send a message to Quraysh’s watching eyes that Muhammad was out for a casual stroll, which warrants no primary concern to monitor his movements further.
 As a result, no one followed the Prophet or attempted to learn more about where he was going.
-The Prophet’s simple approach allowed him to travel to al-Taif and return back safe and without Quraysh’s knowledge or intervention.
+The Prophet’s simple approach allowed him to travel to al-Taif and return safe and without Quraysh’s knowledge or intervention.

-This story illustrates that the Sunnah of the Prophet (p) may not be traveling secretively or simplicity in travel, but is the making of an approach based on the circumstances, customs and culture relevant to the concerned people or audience.
-What else other than this subtle planning and management can be taken from the Prophet’s actions as a Sunnah?
+This story illustrates that the Sunnah of the Prophet (p) may not be traveling secretively, or simplicity in travel, but is the making of an approach based on the circumstances, customs and culture relevant to the concerned people or audience.
+What else other than this subtle planning and management, can we see in this Prophet’s actions as a Sunnah?

 b) The Migration to Yathrib

 The people of Medina were out to receive him, patiently waiting for days from morning until noon, expecting his arrival, but he did not arrive until ten days later.
-The Prophet did not take the normal route into Medina, but instead he took the long coastal route to further evade his captors.
+The Prophet did not take the usual route into Medina, but instead, he took the long coastal road to evade his captors further.

 Again, what should we take as Sunnah from this example other than outstanding planning and management of his escape and immigration?
-What makes nations prevail and flourish is actual labor and ventures based on sound craft and proper management.
-This is what Muslims must be concerned with as part of the Sunnah.
+What makes nations prevail and flourish is actual labor and ventures based on sound-craft and proper management.
+This laboring and experiments are what Muslims must be concerned with as part of the Sunnah.

 The Prophet Approaches and Al-Hikmah (Wisdom)

-Today’s Muslims need not establish in their own areas the customs of 7th century Arabia in order to practice Islam in the 21st century.
-Muslims practice the true Sunnah of the Prophet (PBUH) by constructing approaches based on customs and logics that their contemporary people identify with; otherwise, backwardness and failures are to be expected.
+Today’s Muslims need not establish in their areas the customs of 7th century Arabia to practice Islam in the 21st century.
+Muslims practice the precise Sunnah of the Prophet (PBUH) by constructing approaches based on traditions and logic that their contemporary people identify with; otherwise, backwardness and failures expected.
 Let us confirm our claim again by examining the way the Prophet (PBUH) determined the timing of Ramadan.

 Determination of the Beginning and Ending of the Lunar months

 Another meaningful example illustrating the true Sunnah of the Prophet Muhammad (PBUH) is the timing of the lunar month of Ramadan.
 Surrounding this topic, we find several traditions for Prophet Muhammad (PBUH) reflecting certain available techniques in the determination of lunar dates.
-Each tradition or group of traditions however takes on a different technique than the other.
+Each tradition or group of traditions, however, takes on a different method than the other.